microsoft/code-with-engineering-playbook/docs/automated-testing/e2e-testing/readme.md

 Robot Framework is a generic open source automation framework.
 The framework has easy syntax, utilizing human-readable keywords.
 Its capabilities can be extended by libraries implemented with Python or Java.

-Robot shares a lot of the same "pros" as Gauge, with the exception of the developer tooling and the syntax.
+Robot shares a lot of the same "pros" as Gauge, except the developer tooling and the syntax.
 In our usage, we found the VS Code Intellisense offered with Gauge to be much more stable than the offerings for Robot.
 We also found the syntax to be less readable than what Gauge offered.
 While both frameworks allow for markup based test case definitions, the Gauge syntax reads much more like an English sentence than Robot.
 Finally, Intellisense is baked into the markup files for Gauge test cases, which will create a function stub for the actual test definition if the developer allows it.
 The same cannot be said of the Robot Framework.

 [Robot Framework Website](https://robotframework.org/#introduction)